rust-lang/reference/src/names/preludes.md

 A *prelude* is a collection of names that are automatically brought into scope of every module in a crate.

-These prelude names are not part of the module itself, they are implicitly queried during [name resolution].
+These prelude names are not part of the module itself: they are implicitly queried during [name resolution].
 For example, even though something like [`Box`] is in scope in every module, you cannot refer to it as `self::Box` because it is not a member of the current module.